 A few weeks ago, I was working with a client who needed quite a few transformations on their data to make it usable for visualization.
 Up until this point, we were primarily using Tableau on top of the flat files.
 Tableau can make a few basic transformations, however it struggles mightily with repeatability and any transformations beyond the basics.
-Tableau Maestro does a nice job addressing these shortfalls, but that product is still in Beta and even when released will only serve about 50-60% of my data transformation needs.
-My prior data transformation tool, Alteryx, covered all the bases in terms of transformation and automation, however was simply too expensive for me to utilize myself or for me to ask my clients to purchase.
+Tableau Prep does a nice job addressing these shortfalls, but that product is still in its infancy and only serves about 50-60% of my data transformation needs.
+My other data transformation tool, Alteryx, covered all the bases in terms of transformation and automation, however the cost was slightly more than my client was willing to spend.
 I could have used Python (Pandas package), however, it doesn’t provide enough transferability, in the need that I need to transfer the work to the client’s analysts in the future.

 EasyMorph is a lightweight but feature-heavy tool that enables nearly all of the transformations that I need to make data consumable and insightful - particularly for data visualization.
 I have only been using EasyMorph for 2 weeks, but I feel strongly about the tool.
 Let me explain:

 To enable solutions for my clients, I need to be able to efficiently create data workflows or “pipelines” that consume data, transform & augment it, and finally put it somewhere I can easily work with it.
 Alteryx has popularized the concept of “workflows” which enables most users (or really power users) to make data work.
 EasyMorph latches on to the concept of workflows, allowing users to start with a file / connection and work their way to a final dataset using “transformations” (Alteryx calls them “macros” or “tools”).
 It’s incredibly smooth and the interface, which is a “table” view concept, provides instant feedback to your changes.
 Here is a quick look view of a sample workflow: